alexandersandberg/alexandersandberg.com/Content/articles/default-to-tabs-instead-of-spaces-for-an-accessible-first-environment.md

 updatedAt: 2022-03-20
 ---

-I'm sure you've come across the age-old, opinion-based debate of 'Tabs vs. Spaces' for _indentation_ before.
+I‘m sure you‘ve come across the age-old, opinion-based debate of 'Tabs vs. Spaces' for _indentation_ before.
 It has been going since forever, and there seem to be valid reasons for both sides:

 **Tabs...**

-- smaller files because it's just 1 character
+- smaller files because it‘s just 1 character
-- that's what they're used for
+- that‘s what they‘re used for
 - you can customize your own indentation width (👈 keep this one in mind)

 **Spaces...**

 - to avoid problems in whitespace-sensitive environments
-- because you know what you'll get, and consistency is key
+- because you know what you‘ll get, and consistency is key

-But, there's more to this than just personal preferences. [u/ChaseMoskal](https://www.reddit.com/user/ChaseMoskal) recently posted a very insightful and eye-opening post on Reddit with the title ["Nobody talks about the real reason to use Tabs over Spaces"](https://www.reddit.com/r/javascript/comments/c8drjo/nobody_talks_about_the_real_reason_to_use_tabs/).
+But, there‘s more to this than just personal preferences. [u/ChaseMoskal](https://www.reddit.com/user/ChaseMoskal) recently posted a very insightful and eye-opening post on Reddit with the title ["Nobody talks about the real reason to use Tabs over Spaces"](https://www.reddit.com/r/javascript/comments/c8drjo/nobody_talks_about_the_real_reason_to_use_tabs/).

 ## The one real reason to use tabs over spaces